Wednesday, April 18, 2018

 So as we mourn the passing of an American icon we celebrate the creation of a new title in the pantheon of American pop-cultural royalty – “America’s Grandmother.”

-Rest in peach, Barbara Bush.
+Rest in peace, Barbara Bush.